 The SWEK image layer shows the events that have location information.
 The events are shown as contours combined with an icon that indicates the type of the event.
 Events that are on disk are drawn on disk; events like CMEs are drawn as an arch around the Sun.
 The icons representing the event type can be switched on or off in the options panel.
 More information can be found in the SWEK section and, in particular, in the section on events on the image canvas.

-The PFSS model visualises a model of the magnetic field derived from magnetograms.
-The field lines are calculated on a daily basis using GONG magnetograms.
+The PFSS model layer visualises a model of the magnetic field derived from magnetograms.
+The field lines are calculated from GONG magnetograms on the ROB server using a classic model.
 The timestamp given in the list of layers is the timestamp of the GONG magnetogram used for the calculations.
-The figure below shows different views of the model.
+The figures below show different views of the model.
 The number of field lines shown can be varied by decimation when changing the level of detail between 0 and 8.
+The radius sets the distance in solar radii that the field lines are visible.
 By default, the outgoing parts of the field lines are drawn in red, the incoming parts in blue.
 By enabling the “Fixed colors”, loops will be drawn white, open outgoing field lines red and incoming field lines blue.

 Clicking the “Available data” button brings will open a web browser window with a page showing the available data for the PFSS Model.
 The darker the green, the more data are available.